Emile Baudot

 Baudot’s six-unit code

-In the figure each printable character is shown next to the pattern of impulses that is transmitted on a telegraph line to represent it.
-Dots specifically represent the positive voltage of an idle telegraph line and circles the negative voltage of an active line.
+In the figure, each printable character is shown next to the pattern of impulses that is transmitted on a telegraph line to represent it.
+Dots specifically represent the positive voltage of an idle telegraph line and circle the negative voltage of an active line.
 In related systems using punched paper tape, circles represent a hole punched in the tape and dots the absence of a hole.

 A six-unit code can encode 64 (2) different symbols, far more than the twenty-six letters of Latin.
 This smaller set of characters can be encoded more efficiently with a five-unit code, which allows 32 (2) combinations, so in 1876 Baudot redesigned his equipment to use a five-unit code.